 Within the University structure, the Rod Library is part of the Academic Affairs division, under the direction of the Vice President of Academic Affairs.
 Rod Library is organized into departments reporting to the Dean of Library Services Services.
 The staff of the Library consists of approximately 75 part-time student assistants, 21 merit system staff members, 11 Library Associates, and 21 Library Faculty members (including the Dean, Department Heads, and Nonadministrative Librarians).
 Student assistants work in each department of the Library and in the Dean's Office.

 The Access Services Department is responsible for circulation of library materials, shelving of library materials, interlibrary loan services, reserve services, and photocopying services.
-Typical student responsibilities within the Access Services Department include shelving library materials, working at the Circulation and Multiservice Center service desks, processing interlibrary loan requests, photocopying, and moving materials, furniture, and equipment.
+Typical student responsibilities within the Access Services Department include shelving library materials, working at the Circulation desk, processing interlibrary loan requests, photocopying, and moving materials, furniture, and equipment.

 Collection Management and Special Services Department